weston.ini - Man Page

 background-type=tile

 determines how the background image is drawn (string).
-Can be centered, scale, scale-crop or tile (default).
+Can be centered, scale, scale-crop, scale-fit or tile (default).
 Centered shows the image once centered.
 If the image is smaller than the output, the rest of the surface will be in background color.
 If the image size does fit the output it will be cropped left and right, or top and bottom.
 Scale means scaled to fit the output precisely, not preserving aspect ratio.
 Scale-crop preserves aspect ratio, scales the background image just big enough to cover the output, and centers it.
 The image ends up cropped from left and right, or top and bottom, if the aspect ratio does not match the output.
+Scale-fit is similar to scale-crop but it fits to the output so the image does not get cropped.
 Tile repeats the background image to fill the output.

 sets the color of the background (unsigned integer).
-The hexadecimal digit pairs are in order alpha, red, green, and blue.
+The hexadecimal digit pairs are in order red, green, and blue.
+To maintain backward compatibility, 0xAARRGGBB format values are allowed, but AA is ignored and the background is always solid.
+Since a background color of 0 means no background color, a black background can be specified as 0xff000000.

 clock-format=format